MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_04_Lab1_Ex1_KQL.md

     SecurityEvent
     | summarize cnt = count() by Account
     | where cnt < 10;
 LowActivityAccounts | where Account contains "Mal"

 ```
+**Note:** When you run this script you should get no results.

 4. The following statement demonstrates searching across all tables and columns for records within the query time range display in the query window.
-In the Query Window.
+In the Query Window before running this script change the Time range to "Last hour".
 Enter the following statement and select **run**:

 ```KQL
 search "err"
 ```

+**Warning:** Make sure you change back the Time range to "Last 24 hours" for the next scripts.

 5. The following statement demonstrates searching across tables listed with the "in" clause for records within the query time range display in the query window.
 In the Query Window.
 Enter the following statement and select **run**: